-The My Community, My Safety Initiative is for racialized women between the ages of 21 and 55 living in the Region of Peel.
+The My Community, My Safety Initiative is program sponsored by TD Bank Group for racialized women between the ages of 21 and 55 living in the Region of Peel.
 The Initiative offers support and builds connections among racialized women.
 Participants will learn how to increase their safety in workshops on situational awareness, violence prevention, and self-defence.

 Born in Crisis - Documentary Screening

 Cupid's Sting Non-profit hosted an exclusive screening of Born in Crisis followed by a discussion.
 We were joined by the star of the film, Emma G to share her experience with intimate partner violence and mental health.

 A free self-defense workshop for women and girls in the Peel Region aged 15 - 29 years of age.

 Digital Discussion Circle: Domestic Violence in Minority Communities

 Our Digital Discussion Circle is a bi-monthly virtual discussion on domestic violence.
 In May, domestic violence in minority groups.
 Participants view a series of video which are then analyzed and discussed as a group using Jamboard and Zoom.